-Inventory is the center of your logistics operations.
+Inventory is the centre of your logistics operations.
 Without enough inventory to meet demand, it will be challenging to run an efficient warehouse.
 And too much inventory can also lead to higher costs with too much capital tied up in it before you sell it.

 Here are the essential metrics to track, so you can measure the effectiveness of your warehouse inventory management process.

 - Inventory-to-sales ratio: This KPI tracks inventory on hand at the end of the month versus the number of sales you made within the same month.
 You can use this metric to detect when your sales are dropping as average inventory units on hand increase or don’t deplete as fast as they typically do.

 - Inventory carrying cost: Your inventory carrying cost is calculated by adding up all the expenses associated with holding and storing unsold finished goods.
 Tracking how much you’re spending on carrying costs helps you keep track of inventory expenses and makes inventory accounting much easier during tax season.